nr2639/MarkovChainSimulation/README.md

 # Pricing Heston using various discretization schemes Part D:
 Simulate stock pricing using heston model and princing a call option.
 Used Euler, Milstein and Runge-Kutta to simulate the model.

+# Calculating Greeks via Simulation Part E
+Calculation of Greeks for following type of options:
+(a) Digital Call, (b) Up-and-
+Out Call, (c) Average Option Call spot price of S0 = 100, strike price of K = $115, risk-free rate r = 0:04, continuous divided rate of q = 0:015, volatility of sigma = 0:28 for all options, maturity of T = 1 year for all options , barrier of H = 130 for up-and-out call, m = 12 monitoring times for average option.